Mishabuzov/JobBot/readme.md

 3) Download pre-built [Search Index and all additional data structures](https://yadi.sk/d/Kd-Q7A2UOyseLg), then put it inside `ser_structures` directory, which is in the root of the repository.
-4) Register your unique Telegram bot, then put your token in the `token.txt` file in the root of the repository.
+4) Register your unique Telegram bot, then create `token.txt` in the root of the repository and put your inside it.
 5) Run launching script in the Bash terminal ``. run_bot.sh``.
 That's all, after that you can find your bot in the Telegram and test it!